NewTec-GmbH/pyJiraCli/README.md

 ### Import

-Import a ticket from a JSON or CSV file.
+Import a ticket from a JSON file.
 Creates a Jira issue on the server with the ticket data specified in the file.

 ```cmd